Admissions Open

 In order to study BSc Agriculture, you have to meet some of the academic and age requirements as provided by the university or agricultural institutions:

-• Educational Qualification: An intermediate (10+2) or its equivalent form of a recognised board needs to have been completed.
+• Educational Qualification: An intermediate (10+2) or its equivalent from a recognised board needs to have been completed.

 • Core Subjects: Some of the core subjects that you should have studied include Physics, Chemistry and Biology/Mathematics/Agriculture.